5app/dare/README.md

 ### DB Engine compatibility

-This version of Dare is designed to work with MySQL (5.6, 5.7 and 8) and Postgres (16.3)
+This version of Dare is designed to work with:

+- MySQL (5.6, 5.7 and 8)
+- Postgres (16.3)
+- MariaDB (11)

 Set the property `engine` on the Dare instance e.g.